ale753/shinai-fi/Readme.md

-If you pulled it from DockerHub, change "wifi_hacking_dock" in "ale753/wpa2_hacking_docker" or "ale753/wep_hacking_docker"
+If you pulled it from DockerHub, change "wifi_hacking_docker" in "ale753/wpa2_hacking_docker" or "ale753/wep_hacking_docker"

 ## 4) Crack the password